Marble Slabs & Countertops: Etching and Care Tips

 8. Avoid Excessive Pressure: When cleaning, gentle wiping and blotting are sufficient for maintaining the marble surface.

-By following these dos and don’ts, you can ensure that your marble countertop remains a stunning focal point in your kitchen or bathroom.
+By following these dos and don’ts, you can ensure that your Marble Countertops remains a stunning focal point in your kitchen or bathroom.
 Implementing these guidelines will help preserve the natural beauty of your marble and extend its life.

 Answering Common Questions